KartikeyBartwal/AI-Scoring-for-PTE-Tests/README.md

 ```bash
 sudo systemctl status fastapi
 ```
-Note that this status command doesn't reload, so you need to re run this to see the updates.
+Note that this status command doesn't reload, so you need to re run this to see the log updates.

 # Configuration of the API: